 By oxidation luminous element (P), whose name is derived from Phosphoros (Greek light bearer).
-In nature, it is exclusively bound mostly in the form of phosphates.
-Typical minerals are apatite, phosphorite, turquoise and wavelellite.
-It is also contained in guano (bird droppings) and is used as fertilizer in this form.
-Pure, white phosphorus produces corrosive wounds and is very toxic, even 50 mg are deadly to humans.
-Phosphorus compounds are essential for all living things and in central areas like the DNA involved as a component of nucleic acids and cellular energy supply.
-In the metabolism of the vine phosphor fulfills many functions.
-It plays a central role in the energy budget, in which photosynthesis and as a component of proteins and enzymes.
-The proportion in the pits is particularly high.
-Very simply, one can express that phosphorus is mainly the Blossoms- and fruiting serves.
+In nature, it occurs mostly bound, mostly in the form of phosphates.
+Typical minerals are apatite, phosphorite, turquoise and wavellite.
+It is also contained in guano (bird excrement) and is used as fertilizer in this form.
+Pure, white phosphorus creates caustic wounds and is very toxic; as little as 50 mg is fatal to humans.
+Phosphorus compounds are essential for all living things and in central areas like that DNA as part of the nucleic acids and cellular energy supply.
+In the metabolism of the vine, phosphorus fulfills a variety of functions.
+It plays a central role in the energy balance in which photosynthesis as well as a component of proteins and enzymes.
+The proportion in the vine seeds is particularly high.
+To put it very simply, it can be expressed that phosphorus, especially Blossoms- and fruiting serves.

-In strongly acidic and even alkaline soils, phosphorus can be fixed (bound) and is thus no longer available to plants.
-A phosphorus deficiency manifests itself in the vine by bluish green to purple discoloration of the leaves as well as weak flower and fruit formation.
-Most of the vineyards have been receiving large quantities of phosphorus fertilizers since the end of the 19th century.
-A deficient provision of the vine is therefore not fundamentally a defect in the ground but often due to low availability.
-The phosphates tend to form compounds which are difficult to dissolve and thus difficult to obtain.
-Only a small proportion of the phosphorus in the soil is present in water soluble absorbable form.
-A fertilization using phosphates must therefore depend exactly on the soil PH value be matched.
+In the case of strongly acidic and also alkaline soils, phosphorus can be fixed (bound) and is therefore no longer available to plants.
+A phosphorus deficiency manifests itself in the vine through blue-red-green to violet discoloration of the leaves and weak bloom and fruit formation.
+Most of the soils used for viticulture have been supplied with large quantities of phosphorus fertilizers since the end of the 19th century.
+Inadequate supply of the vine is therefore not basically due to a lack in the ground, but often due to low availability.
+The phosphates tend to form poorly soluble and therefore difficult to obtain compounds.
+Only a small proportion of the phosphorus in the soil is in water-soluble, absorbable form.
+A fertilization using phosphates must therefore depend exactly on the soil PH value be coordinated.
 Phosphates are also called insecticides used for pest control.